Vietnam.vn - Nền tảng quảng bá Việt Nam

 While many parents place their hopes on delicious syrups to improve their children's health, there are many poor quality products on the market that pose a potential risk to children's health.

 Most recently, a delicious syrup called “Hai Be” was advertised and distributed by tiktoker “Gia Dinh Hai Sen” (who was prosecuted for being involved in counterfeit goods trading).
-The results of the assessment by the authorities showed that the content of micronutrients such as vitamin A, C and calcium in the product was only less than 70% of the announced standards, violating food safety regulations.
+The results of the assessment by the authorities showed that the content of micronutrients such as vitamin A, C and calcium in the product was only less than 70% of the announced standard, violating food safety regulations.

-Not only stopping at appetite stimulant syrups, the market today is also "blooming" with many types of probiotics, dietary supplements labeled as imported, hand-carried or advertised as "secrets to successful child rearing" by famous people.
+Not only stopping at appetite stimulant syrups, the market is now "blooming" with many types of probiotics, dietary supplements labeled as imported, hand-carried or advertised as "secrets to successful child rearing" by famous people.
 However, most of these products have not been clinically tested, have no scientific documents to verify or have been inspected by competent health authorities.
 Many parents, because they believe too much in the introduction, arbitrarily buy them for their children, leading to the situation of "raising children according to the word of mouth" instead of relying on professional guidance.

 In fact, children's loss of appetite is a common problem, which can stem from many causes such as digestive disorders, psychological changes, weather or simply boredom with the menu.
 However, instead of taking their children to see a doctor and finding out the root cause, many parents choose to "handle it quickly" with supplements and appetite stimulants.
 As a result, children easily fall into a state of drug dependence, lose the feeling of natural eating, leading to digestive disorders, sleep disorders and even affecting long-term development.